yubiuser/webchanges-docker/README.md

 | `zstandard` | for Zstandard compression|
 | `vobject` | for iCal handling |

+## Versioning

+Starting from `webchanges` version `3.33.0` the versioning of this image has changed!

+Version is now in sync with the underlying `webchanges` version (e.g. `3.33.0`).
+If there is any release which only affects the 'wrapper' around `webchanges`, it will be amend with a 'revsion tag' (e.g. `3.33.0-r1`).

+Change in the versioning style caused the jump from `1.4.0` to `3.33.0`

 ## Setup

 1. add URLs to `data/jobs.yaml` (take a look at the [Jobs section](https://webchanges.readthedocs.io/en/stable/jobs.html) in the *webchanges* documentation for all details)